jrtorres/watson-assistant-workshop/README.md

   | Dave: 5                                                          |
   | Bot: Excellent !
 Here are the details of your booking            |

-4. Let's start with the action the user wants to do, which is referred to as an intent.
-First  we write a human-friendly description of the action the user is wanting to perform.
-Then we list at least five ways the user might phrase this action.
-Lastly, add a label, like a variable name in code (alpha-numeric, underscores, etc.), that can be used later as a reference.
++ In order to understand the action a user is wanting the bot to perform.
+We will look for the variations in which the user may "ask" for this action.

   | Example                                                          |
   | ---------------------------------------------------------------- |